About The Department

-Applicants should make certain that the Office of Graduate Admissions has all required materials in advance of the admission deadline (April 1st, also contact email@example.com for further details).
+For priority admission, applicants should make certain that the Office of Graduate Admissions has all required materials in advance of the admission deadline, April 1st.
+Applications submitted after April 1st will be considered for admission on a rolling basis.
 Applicants are informed of admission decisions by mail from the Graduate School.

 Following notification of admission and receipt of registration materials, new students are eligible to register for classes.
 Before registration, the Department of Criminology and Criminal Justice will mail a set of materials to new students naming faculty advisors and stating how to register.

-The Director of Graduate Studies (DGS) is faculty advisor to new PhD students.
+The Director of Graduate Studies (DGS) is faculty advisor to new MA students.
 S/he provides information on issues such as requirements, course selection, and prerequisites.
-The current DGS is Dr. Beth Huebner.
+The current DGS is Dr. Elaine Doherty.

 Students shall make an appointment with their advisor before their scheduled registration time.
 Prior to that meeting, students should review the recommended schedule of required courses (described below) and the Schedule of Classes.
-Students who have not had undergraduate training in statistics (the equivalent of CCJ 2220) should consult with their advisor before enrolling in an appropriate course as preparation for CCJ 6410.
+Students who have not had undergraduate training in statistics (the equivalent of CRIMIN 2220) should consult with their advisor before enrolling in an appropriate course as preparation for CRIMIN 6410.

 The Master's program is designed to provide students with a command of criminological knowledge and analytical skills.
 The proficiency of students and their ability to work independently are assessed through course grades.